tpetry/laravel-postgresql-enhanced/README.md

 #### Storage Parameters

+In some
-In some cases you want to specify the storage parameters of an index.
+s you want to specify the storage parameters of an index.
 If you are using gin indexes you should read the article [Debugging random slow writes in PostgreSQL](https://iamsafts.com/posts/postgres-gin-performance/) why storage parameters for a gin index are important:

 ```php
 use Tpetry\PostgresqlEnhanced\Schema\Blueprint;